benjamin5252/ForestFire-with-C/README.md

 ### *: Fire

 # Instruction
-compile and run the forestFire.c.
+compile and run the forestFire.c. with gcc